-We invite you come visit the campus wetlands!
-The General Public is welcome to explore the wetlands from the paved regional trail and boardwalk (see map).
+The general public is welcome to explore the wetlands from the paved regional trail and boardwalk (see map).
 Individuals and small groups may visit anytime without prior notice.
 However, larger groups should apply for a permit as described below under "How to Visit the Wetlands".
-Regular tours are not scheduled but you may inquire about the availability of a special guided tour with campus staff at email@example.com.
+Regular tours are not scheduled but you may inquire about the availability of a special guided tour with campus staff at firstname.lastname@example.org.

 For students, teachers, and researchers be sure to read below about the different ways you can experience the wetlands.
 There are important regulations and specific permits are necessary for some activities.
 Read the section below on "How to Vist the Wetlands" for an introduction to those issues.

 Are you student curious about this island of nature on campus?